berkeleymt/berkeley.mt/content/events/bmmt-2025-online.md

 - Students must be in **grade 8 or below** to be eligible for BmMT.
-- Students do not have to be local to the Bay Area, California, or the U.S. to participate in BMT.
+- Students do not have to be local to the Bay Area, California, or the U.S. to participate in BmMT.
 However, we also online BmMT 2025 on June 7, 2025, which may be more convenient for some students.
 - Coaches may register multiple teams under the same organization.
 We ask that organizations provide at least one adult chaperone for every two teams.